alaTest Sites

 40 reviews

 alaTest has collected and analyzed 40 reviews of Fujifilm X-H1.
 The average rating for this product is 4.5/5, compared to an average rating of 4.3/5 for other Digital Compact Cameras for all reviews.
-Reviewers are impressed by the durability and usability.
-The performance and image quality are also appreciated, but many are less positive about the reliability and connectivity.
+Reviewers are impressed by the durability and image quality.
+The performance and usability are also mentioned favorably.
+There are some mixed reviews about the price and portability.
+Some have doubts about the exposure and connectivity.

 Expert review by : Michael Topham (trustedreviews.com)